benjaminc8190/sep11-freedom-project/blog/entry06.md

 ### **Expo Elevator pitch:**

 In the expo, I felt very overwhelmed when presenting to the judges thus I kept staring at my screen without making a single eye contact with the judges.
+Like before, I should practice with maintaining eye contact because it seems like a struggle with that the most in all my presentations.

 ## **EDP**: